 Besides, changing the materials is no rocket science.
 You can easily collect all the materials again and replace them.
 Your filter becomes fit to use again!
 Replacing can be done once in 2 – 3 years.
 But it is wise to clean your filter once every 3 months.

 Some people fail to differentiate between activated charcoal and regular charcoal.
 The easiest way to differentiate is to add one teaspoonful of the charcoal in question to a glass of water.
 If it produces air bubbles after mixing, this is activated charcoal.
 Regular charcoal does not produce bubbling or frothing.

 These filters are so easy to set up, there is no need for electricity or to create an energy gradient, nor to keep a constant power supply.
 All the work of physics is done by the force of gravity and the chemical bonds inside the filter do the work of water purification.
 Gravity pulls the water downward and the clean water flow is thus maintained.

 Considerations While Making an Activated Charcoal Water Filter

 Activated charcoal filters are simple to make and maintain.
-In the remote areas, especially in the forests or villages, it is almost impossible to gain access to pure drinking water during disasters.
+In remote areas, especially in the forests or villages, it is almost impossible to gain access to pure drinking water during disasters.
 Even if you are in the wild, you can certainly find the materials required to make an activated charcoal water filter.

-Survival filters are supposed to be easily portable, simple to use and cost effective.
+Survival filters are supposed to be easily portable, simple to use, and cost-effective.
 Activated charcoal filters are the best choice among survival filters.
 A small-scale survival filter can roughly cost you about 5 to 6 dollars.
 But some common mistakes in making the filter can cost you a great deal.
 Some are mentioned here: